-Past donations (which included a legacy from the Estate of the late Sarah Hayward, a grant from an international foundation raised by our partner Computer Aid International, and grants from Network for Social Change Charitable Trust) enabled the Charity to reestablish the Pathways to Teaching for Refugees at UCL Institute of Education in 2018 and build the Preparation for Higher Education Programme.
-During 2020, we are grateful to have been offered funding by 4 trusts, and several individual donors.
+Past donations (which included a legacy from the Estate of the late Sarah Hayward, a grant from an international foundation raised by our partner Computer Aid International, and grants from Network for Social Change Charitable Trust) enabled the Charity to re-establish the Pathways to Teaching for Refugees at UCL Institute of Education in 2018 and build the Preparation for Higher Education Programme.
+During 2021, we are grateful to have been offered funding by 7 trusts, and several individual donors.

 Our thanks to the Barrow Cadbury Trust/The National Lottery Community Fund COVID Support Fund, for providing the much-needed funding for the programme.
 Our thanks also to Citizens UK for donating 10 laptops for the programme.
+The programme covered fees and travel cost for participants.